Assess

 Pulse Check Guide

 This guide explains how to collect real-time feedback about your Club Experience.
 It shows you how to conduct quick, easy and inexpensive pulse checks.
 Do these in between annual administrations of the NYOI surveys.
+Download the full Pulse Checks Guide below, and visit BGCA.net for more information on Polls, Listening Sessions and Learning Checks.

 We suggest using listening sessions and parent surveys for pulse checks.
 Listening sessions provide a safe environment for members to express excitement, concerns and make recommendations.
 Parent surveys give you information about parents’ needs and interests, along with their feelings about their child’s Club Experience.
+BGCA now offers a Parent and Caregiver Survey, learn more on BGCA.net.

 PDF